paulvha/apollo3/ble_amdtp_arduino/readme.md

 For detailed information about the solution, please read the amdtp-arduino.odt in the extras folder.

 ## Prerequisites

 ### Server :
 If you plan to add an BME280 on the server
 <br> BME280   : https://github.com/sparkfun/SparkFun_BME280_Arduino_Library
-Make sure to have at least version 1.0.30 or higher for the Apollo3 Arduino software
+Make sure to have at least version 2.0.1 or higher for the Apollo3 Arduino software

+ArduinoBLE library must be available in the IDE.

 ### Client
-Make sure to have at least version 1.0.30 or higher for the Apollo3 Arduino software
+Make sure to have at least version 2.0.1 or higher for the Apollo3 Arduino software

+ArduinoBLE library must be available in the IDE.

 ## Software installation
 Please read the amdtp-arduino.odt in the extras folder.